Besov spaces and random walks on a hyperbolic group: boundary traces and reflecting extensions of Dirichlet forms: Besov spaces associated to random walks and the theory of Dirichlet forms

 The value of ${\rm Cap}(A)$ is called (1-)capacity of $A$. \end{defn} \begin{defn} Let $\kappa$ be a positive Borel measure on $E$.
 We say that $\kappa$ is smooth with respect to a regular Dirichlet form $(\ce,\cf)$ when the following conditions are satisfied. \begin{description} \item[(1)] $\kappa(B)=0$ whenever ${\rm Cap}(B)=0$ and \item[(2)] there exists an increasing sequence $(C_n)$ of closed subsets of $E$ such that

-\end{description} \end{defn} \begin{remark} In what follows, we will choose the Gromov boundary $\partial\Gamma$ as the state space $E$, thus the second condition of smoothness is not important in this paper. \end{remark} \begin{defn} Let $\kappa$ be a positive Radon measure on $E$.
+\end{description} \end{defn} \begin{remark} In what follows, we will choose the Gromov boundary $\partial\Gamma$ as the state space $E$.
+Since $\partial\Gamma$ is compact, the second condition of smoothness is always satisfied in our framework. \end{remark} \begin{defn} Let $\kappa$ be a positive Radon measure on $E$.
 We say that $\kappa$ is of {\it finite energy integral} with respect to a regular Dirichlet form $(\ce,\cf)$ if there exists a constant $C>0$ such that for any $v\in{\cal F}\cap C_0(E)$ we have that

 Note that by Riesz's representation theorem, a positive Radon measure $\kappa$ on $E$ is of finite energy integral with respect to a regular Dirichlet form $(\ce,\cf)$ if and only if for each $\alpha>0$, there exists a unique function $U_{\alpha}\kappa\in {\cal F}$ such that